Kihumba/private-/D1/D1 Swift-iOS/Curriculum/README.md

 Coverage can be demonstrated by completing the checkpoints / outputs.

 Note: These outputs require Mac OS 10.10 or higher as well as Xcode 7 or higher, installed on the operating system.

+## General Resources for iOS Development

+- [_Little bits of Cocoa_](https://littlebitesofcocoa.com/) - _Tips and techniques for iOS and Mac development_ - Contributed by Bolaji Olajide